meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

   F ::= C | I | N | "(" S ")"
   C ::= "0" | "1"
   I ::= "A" | "B" | "C" | "D"
   N ::= "!"
-F
+W* F
   W ::= " " | "\t"
 ```
 So the new rule `W` matches one whitespace character, and is used twice in `S` and twice in `N`.
 Where to put those "whitespace consumers" can be quite tricky, particularly if you want it to be most efficient while at the same time being maximally liberal w.r.t. whitespace occurring in the input string.
 Anyways, let me just say that here I did think about the effect, but not too much about efficiency.

 The last multiplicity operator is a variation of `*`:  `+` meaning "once-or-more".
 We'll be using it in conjunction with the character classes from the next section.

 Note that the three multiplicity operators `?`, `*` and `+` do not add to the expressive power of grammars, at least not in a theoretical sense.
-That is: they are just abbreviations for certain constructs that could be built with concatenation, alternation and recursion alone.
+That is: they are just abbreviations for certain constructs that could be built with concatenation, alternation and recursion alone[^simulate_mult_ops].

 Finally we need to state two conventions regarding `?`, `*` and `+`: